sergueik/springboot_study/docker-web-gui/README.md

 docker run -p 3230:3230 --name $NAME -v /var/run/docker.sock:/var/run/docker.sock $NAME
 ```

-optionally run using host `docker`:
+* optionally run using host `docker`:
 ```sh
 docker run -p 3230:3230 --name $NAME -v /usr/local/bin/docker:/usr/local/bin/docker -v /var/run/docker.sock:/var/run/docker.sock $NAME
 ```

 ```sh
 pushd ../docker-web-gui
 docker pull node18/alpine:18.19.0
 docker-compose up --build --detach
 ```

 > NOTE: the original project was providing an invalid run command which attempts to map both the docker socket and the binary from the host into the container.
-The socker is the correct way to let docker process running in container access host inventory, but the binary is not compabile
+The socker is the correct way to let docker process running in container access host inventory, but the binary is not compatible
 We install client locally in the contianer and only mount volume for socket

 ### Result